Mediation Attorneys Morris County, NJ

 Contact our Morristown Mediation Attorneys Today

-At The Law Office of Jacobs Berger, our attorneys have extensive experience helping our clients to more peaceably, privately, inexpensively, and efficiently resolve their divorce issues through the mediation process in Randolph, Madison, Tewksbury, Morristown, and the greater Morris County area.
+At Jacobs Berger, LLC our attorneys have extensive experience helping our clients to more peaceably, privately, inexpensively, and efficiently resolve their divorce issues through the mediation process in Randolph, Madison, Tewksbury, Morristown, and the greater Morris County area.

 The unique approach of our firm focuses on helping clients to construct the building blocks for a successful legal, financial, and parental future, rather than tearing down all that you have worked to achieve through contentious, and often unnecessary, litigation.

 Regardless of how you choose to resolve your divorce, we are ready to provide you with skilled legal guidance and representation throughout the process, and ensure you and your family’s future.

 To schedule a confidential Strategic Planning Session with our firm today regarding your divorce, and how the mediation process can benefit you during this process, please contact us online, or through our Morristown, NJ office at (973) 718-7705.